 - Wound dressing for tunnels.
 Since HS causes lesions to form under your skin, your healthcare provider may use dressings to help the areas heal.

 - Surgery for very serious or painful flares.
 In some circumstances, your doctor may recommend surgery to laser, drain, or remove very deep or painful nodules or severe tracts that may be causing infection.

 There are also lifestyle steps you can take to help manage HS.
 These are an important part of your journey to healing and should be done in combination with whatever treatment plan your doctor prescribes.

 The clothing you choose can make a big difference in your comfort level and confidence during a breakout.

-To help air circulate and keep your skin dry, wear loose-fitting clothing made of natural fibers like cotton or hemp.
-Tight clothing may rub affected areas and make breakouts worse.
+To help air circulate and keep your skin dry, you can wear loose-fitting clothing made of natural fibers like cotton or hemp.
 Opt for stretchy pants like leggings or yoga pants since they provide more give and allow for freer movements.